liveblocks/boilerplate-n8n-hackathon/README.md

 ### The whole flow

-Here's how the whole flow works.
+Here's how this n8n flow works.
+The file for the workflow is `n8n-chat-workflow.json` which you'll import into n8n later.

 <img width="3386" height="2276" alt="CleanShot 2026-01-21 at 15 38 35@2x" src="https://github.com/user-attachments/assets/fd0e22f0-afe0-4bfc-84e3-e22fc2bdcc35" />